NW Pastoral 28-day rainfall forecast

-The hemispheric long wave pattern has remained stable in recent weeks.
-There are six main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, Western Australia, New Zealand, the south Pacific, and South America.
-Summary: Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 22 January to 26 January, 4 February to 8 February, and 17 February to 21 February.
-Rain events originating in the tropics and moving south are possible about 25 January to 29 January, 30 January to 3 February, and 5 February to 9 February.
-Over Western Australia the strongest cold fronts should occur about 22 January to 26 January, 2 February to 6 February, and 17 February to 21 February.
+The hemispheric long wave pattern has been relatively fast moving in recent weeks.
+There are five main troughs.
+Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, the Indian Ocean, eastern Australia, the southeast Pacific, and South America.
+Summary: Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 26 September to 30 September, 7 October to 11 October, and 20 October to 24 October.
+Rain events originating in the tropics and moving south are possible about 23 September to 27 September.
+Over Western Australia the strongest cold fronts should occur about 26 September to 30 September, 7 October to 11 October, and 20 October to 24 October.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.